 - (Optionally) The profile config directory (profile_root/config).
 This directory is only collected when the -config=yes option is used.

 Note: The limitation with this collection is that it does not gather log files and trace if it goes to a custom directory outside of the Profile logs directory.
-It is not recommend to change the log file locations from the default as it makes it more difficult for others to find them.
+It is not recommended that you change the log file locations from the default as it makes it more difficult for other people to find them.

 The "Install" collection gathers the following information that is listed in the Collect troubleshooting data for installation or upgrade problems with IBM Business Process Manager products document: